edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 ## 1. Abstract

-Edamame is a distributed load testing framework for testing messaging applications and collaboration tools that use both HTTP and WebSocket protocols.
+Edamame is a distributed load testing framework for real-time collaboration apps that use both HTTP and WebSockets.
 Edamame is built for medium-sized companies and can support up to 200k concurrently connected users.
 Edamame collects client-side metrics and displays data in near real-time, which provides developers with deep insight into their systems.
 The ability to dynamically start and stop tests makes Edamame safe to run in either a staging or production environment.

 Creating a load tester with these features comes with a unique set of challenges.
 First, the load tester needs to test the target system with multiple protocols in tandem and ensure that the concerns of different protocols are thoroughly addressed.
-Second, the kind of traffic medium-sized companies need to simulate requires a distributed architecture, which adds significant complexity to the tool.
+Second, medium-sized companies need to simulate a high volume of traffic, which requires a distributed architecture and adds significant complexity to the tool.
 Third, providing client-side metrics in near real-time means systems need to be in place to collect, process, store, and visualize data in a performant manner.

 Edamame provides an open-source, easy-to-use, plug-and-play solution to the above challenges.